tracymu/api-tutorial/index.md

 ### An API response

-This API gives you a choice of format for the response - either XML or JSON.
-Other APIs might provide responses in other formats (e.g. SOAP).
-Today we will be focussing on JSON.
+APIs can give you a choice of format for the response.
+OMDB gives us either XML or JSON.
+Today we will be focusing on JSON.

 #### Understanding JSON